apivideo/api.video-documentation/analytics/overview.md

 ```
 </CodeSelect>

 Notice that `/metrics/play/sum` returns only `1` play, and  returns `2` plays.
-Check the values of the `emittedAt` fields in the `/timeseries/play` example above: the difference is only 20 minutes, but on **two different calendar days**.
+How so?
+Check the values of the `emittedAt` fields in the `/timeseries/play` example above: the difference is only 2 minutes, but on **two different calendar days**.

 * The `timeseries` endpoint counts the number of events based on a set interval, which is `day` by default.
 This means that a user watching the same video on two calendar days generates 2 play events: 1 for each day.
-* The `metrics` endpoint counts the sum of the number of play events.
-This means that a user watching your content within a single user session generates 1 play event, even if that session falls on the boundary of 2 calendar days, and even if they watch your content multiple times within a session.
+* The `metrics` endpoint sums up the number of play events.
+This means that if the user watches the video once, they generate only 1 play event - even if that event falls on the boundary of 2 calendar days.

 ### Testing